leekelleher/umbraco-contentment/.github/README.md

 <summary><strong>A note about licensing</strong></summary>

 Historically, I used the [MIT license](https://opensource.org/licenses/MIT) for my open-source projects, regretfully I no longer feel MIT reflects my spirit of encouraging open source collaboration.
-The main difference with the [Mozilla Public License](https://opensource.org/licenses/MPL-2.0) is that if you make any modifications to the source code, then you **must** make those changes publicly available.
+The main difference with the [Mozilla Public License](https://opensource.org/licenses/MPL-2.0) is that if you make any modifications to the source code **and** distribute those modifications, then you **must** make those changes publicly available.

 _More give, less take._